tenaciousveracity/chinese-translations/daodejing/01-dao-jing.md

 -   Thus, the Sage, is always good, saving others, hence, not abandoning others.
 -   Always good, rescuing all things, hence, not abandoning anything.
 -
--   This can be called “Spreading Enlightnement.
+-   This can be called “Spreading Enlightnement".
 -   Good people become not-so-good people’s teacher.
 -   Not-so-good people become good people’s support.
 -